VirgilSecurity/virgil-purekit-java/README.md

 - Encryption occurs independently of database security
 - Works with any database
 - Stronger than encryption at-rest and TDE
-- More secure than AWS and Google Key Management System (KMS)
+- More secure than AWS and Google Key Management Systems (KMS)
 - Instant invalidation of stolen databases
 - Compliance with GDPR, HIPAA, PCI DSS and more

-## Features

-- Per-user data and files encryption
-- Password protection against hacking
-- Management of data encryption keys
-- Secure data and files sharing
-- Role-based data encryption

 ## Installation